webformsforcore/WebFormsForCore/README.md

 # WebFormsCore

-A library to port WebForms apps to ASP.NET Core.
+A library to run WebForms apps on ASP.NET Core.
+This library provides a port of the System.Web libraries of .NET Framework to .NET 8.
+With this library, you can run WebForms sites directly in ASP.NET Core.